cjbarrie/ED-AMWs/01_scraping_APIs/02_scraping_APIs.md

   n = 1000
 )
 ```
-, this will be capturing tweets by users "@cbarrie" or "@jack" containing the words "twitter" *or* social.
+, this will be capturing tweets by users "cbarrrie" or "jack" containing the words "twitter" *or* social.

 Finally, we may wish to query an exact phrase.
 To do so, we can either input the phrase in escape quotes, e.g., `query ="\"Black Lives Matter\""` or we can use the optional parameter `exact_phrase = T` to search for tweets containing the exact phrase string: